What Is It?

 The Joint FAO/WHO Expert Committee on Food Additives has not specified an Acceptable Daily Intake for Sorbitol.

 Sorbitol is also known as D-sorbitol, D-glucitol, sorbol and sorbit.
 It was first found in the ripe berries of the mountain ash tree Pyrus aucuparia.
 It occurs in many other berries, as well as in cherries, plums, pears, apples, seaweed and algae.
 It is prepared synthetically by the hydrogenation of glucose.
-In cosmetics and personal care products, Sorbitol is used as a flavoring agent, humectant and a skin conditioning agent.
+In cosmetics and personal care products, Sorbitol is used as a flavoring agent, Ingredients that slow the loss of moisture from a product during use. and a skin conditioning agent.

 Find out more about the regulation of Food Additives by the Food and Drug Administration

 - More about the regulation of over-the-counter drugs by the Food and Drug Administration OTC Drug Home Page